Off-street and on-street parking

 Details of how the service operates is provided on the Pay and Display machines at each location.
 You can get more information from the poster below:

 For more information on cashless parking, please visit the Parkmobile website:

 Car Parking charges off-street and on-street (non-charging days)

-Parking charges normally apply in all Roads Service off-street and on-street car parks from Monday to Saturday, except on 1 January, Easter Monday, 12 and 13 July and 25 and 26 December or days in lieu, when there is no charge.
+Parking charges normally apply in all TransportNI off-street and on-street controlled parking zones (Belfast, Lisburn and Newry) from Monday to Saturday; and on Sundays in November and December in all Londonderry charged car parks and in the Mall and Abbey Street car parks in Coleraine, except on 1 January, Easter Monday, 12 and 13 July and 25 and 26 December or days in lieu, when there is no charge.

 The only exception is Ballymena Town Centre Multi-Storey car park, which operates in conjunction with the opening hours of the Tower Centre and charges may apply on some of these dates.

 See link below for details of non-charging days 2011-2016.